Key Takeaways

 • Oily skin: You want hydration without shine.

-• Dehydrated-oily skin: Tight cheeks + oily T-zone is a real thing.
+• Dehydrated-oily skin: Tight cheeks with an oily T-zone is a real thing — this addresses it.

 • Makeup wearers: You want smoother base makeup without a sticky primer feel.

-• Hot/humid climates: You need "light but effective."
+• Hot/humid climates: You need something light but effective.

 Who Should Skip (or Patch Test)